WarrenWeckesser/numpy-notes/ufuncs.md

 ```

 The array `hypot_functions` is initialized with all NULL values.
 The values
-are filled in later, in the function `InitOperatos`:
+are filled in later, in the function `InitOperators`:

 ```c
     hypot_functions[0] = PyUFunc_ee_e_As_ff_f;